Study Exposes Russia Disinformation Campaign That Operated In The Shadows For 6 Years

 For the past six years, an obscure disinformation campaign by Russian operatives has flooded the Internet with false stories in seven languages and across 300 social media platforms virtually undetected, according to new report published on Tuesday by social media researchers.

-The operation, named "Secondary Infektion" by researchers, has sought to spread pro-Russian propaganda across the globe by sharing fake tweets from U.S. elected officials and conspiracy theories about the coronavirus.
+The operation, named "Secondary Infektion" by researchers, has sought to spread pro-Russian propaganda around the globe by sharing fake tweets from U.S. elected officials and conspiracy theories about the coronavirus.
 And it attempted to interfere in the 2016 presidential election.
 Researchers say it will likely try to spread falsehoods tied to the November election, too.

 Ben Nimmo, director of investigations at Graphika, the research firm that conducted the study, said in an interview that the specific culprit within Russia remains elusive.